Unit-generated orders of real quadratic fields I. Class number bounds: Unit-generated orders with one class per genus

-The one class per genus question for positive discriminants $\Delta \equiv 0 \Mod{4}$ is an analogue of the famous problem of Gauss of one class per genus problem for positive definite (primitive) integral binary quadratic forms of negative discriminant $\Delta = -4D$. \begin{enumerate} \item[(1)] In {\em Disquisitiones Arithmeticae}, Gauss \cite[Article 304]{Gauss1801} gave an empirical list of $65$ discriminants\footnote{Gauss \cite{Gauss1801} used the determinant $D=ac-b^2 = - \frac{1}{4}\Delta$, rather than the discriminant.} of positive definite binary quadratic forms (restricted $\Delta \equiv 0 \Mod{4}$) having one class per genus, and asked if the list were complete.
-This problem is unsolved.
-See Stark \cite{Stark:07} for information on its status and Lemmermeyer \cite{Lemmermeyer:07} for further history of genus theory. \item[(2)] Gauss noted that his list agreed with Euler's list of $65$ ``idoneal numbers'' $D$ (taking $\Delta = -4D$), which he knew of from a published letter of Euler \cite{Euler1778}.
+A famous problem of Gauss is the one class per genus problem for positive definite (primitive) integral binary quadratic forms of negative discriminant $\Delta = -4D$. \begin{enumerate} \item[(1)] In {\em Disquisitiones Arithmeticae}, Gauss \cite[Article 304]{Gauss1801} gave an empirical list of $65$ discriminants\footnote{Gauss \cite{Gauss1801} used the determinant $D=ac-b^2 = - \frac{1}{4}\Delta$, rather than the discriminant.} of positive definite binary quadratic forms (restricted to $\Delta \equiv 0 \Mod{4}$) having one class per genus, and asked if the list was complete.

+\item[(2)] Gauss noted that his list agreed with Euler's list of $65$ ``idoneal numbers'' $D$ (taking $\Delta = -4D$), which he knew of from a published letter of Euler \cite{Euler1778}.
 Euler's concept of ``numerus idoeneus'' (convenient numbers) was: An integer $D \geq 1$ is \textit{idoneal} if, whenever $m$ is an odd integer and $x^2+Dy^2=m$ has a unique solution in coprime integers $x,y \geq 0$, it follows that $m$ is prime; see \cite{Euler1778b,Kani11}.
 Euler found $65$ positive integers $D$ with this property.
 The equivalence of the Euler definition to the one class per genus problem of Gauss for $\Delta \equiv 0 \Mod{4}$ was proved by Grube \cite{Grube1874} in 1874, as described in Kani \cite{Kani11}; see also Frei \cite{Frei1984}.

-\item[(3)] Work of Leonard Eugene Dickson extended the list of {discriminants} $\Delta=-4D$ to include $36$ discriminants $\Delta \equiv 1 \Mod{4}$ having one class per genus.
+\item[(3)] Work of Leonard Eugene Dickson extended the list of {discriminants} to include odd discriminants $\Delta \equiv 1 \Mod{4}$, finding $36$ discriminants $\Delta \equiv 1 \Mod{4}$ having one class per genus.
 There are $101$ discriminants in the two lists combined; see \cite{BriggsC:54}. \end{enumerate}

+The Gauss one class per genus problem for binary forms of negative discriminant remains unsolved.
+See Stark \cite{Stark:07} for information on its status and Lemmermeyer \cite{Lemmermeyer:07} for further history of genus theory.

-In converting the one class per genus problem for positive discriminants from binary quadratic forms to orders of quadratic number fields, as was done by Dedekind \cite{Dedekind:1877,Dedekind:1877a,Dedekind:1894}, one must treat the narrow class group $\Cl^{+}(\OO_{\Delta})$, as we explained in \Cref{subsec:33}.
+The one class per genus problem for binary quadratic forms was carried over to ideals of orders of quadratic number fields, by Dedekind \cite{Dedekind:1877,Dedekind:1877a,Dedekind:1894}.
+For the genus theory of real quadratic orders, one must use the narrow class group $\Cl^{+}(\OO_{\Delta})$ rather than the class group $\Cl(\OO_{\Delta})$; see \Cref{subsec:52}.